Victoria Men's Roller Derby: 2017 season

 VMRD played their first game of 2017 in March, defeating Sydney Smash 217–130.
 In April they won the inaugural MRDA Down Under tournament in Sydney, defeating the Thunderquads from Argentina 190–108 in a hotly contested game.
 In May, they were selected as one of only a handful of men's roller derby teams to play at The Big O Tournament in Eugene, Oregon in May; the largest roller derby tournament in the world.
 This marks the first time Australian men's derby was represented in an international roller derby tournament.

 VMRD recently played the VRDL Queen Bees at the VRDL 10th Anniversary Gala.
-VMRD took out the win and are now the first holders of the "Cupcake Cup", a light hearted trophy between the two teams.
+VMRD won, and became the first holders of the "Cupcake Cup."